 Brundle made the 'grid walk' famous after transition to the TV show in 1997 on ITV's coverage of F1.
 He has moved to the BBC and Sky as the largest rights package has changed hands over the years – displaying his pulling power.

-Having briefly served as lead commentator for the BBC, Brundle is Croft's right-hand man in qualifying and races and these often is involved in interviewing the three drivers that at on the podium post-race.
+Having briefly served as lead commentator for the BBC, Brundle is Croft's right-hand man in qualifying and races, and he is often involved in interviewing the three drivers that are on the podium post-race.

 One of three world champions in Sky's rotation of pundits.
 Hill's involvement in Sky's coverage has ramped up over the years and he is now present at most races.

 He hasn't been as involved this season as in previous years but whenever the European leg of the circuit comes around, Hill's opinions are there to be heard.

 Former Super Aguri, BAR and Minardi driver in F1, who also served as a Mercedes test driver, Davidson provides deep technical analysis across race weekends and is occasionally seen in the commentary box during practice sessions.

 His involvement is becoming more renowned during the race broadcasts themselves where he provides additional analysis to the core commentary team, usually consisting of Croft and Brundle.